VidalQuevedo/the_boostrap_sessions/README.md

 - Session 3

-  - Intro to BoostStrap 3.
+  - Intro to Bootstrap 3.
 Format sample resume using BS3.

 - Session 4

-  - More BootStrap.
+  - More Bootstrap.
 Convert sample resume into a website with a navigation bar an a carousel.